Customer Experience Analytics

 Save money and improve customer satisfaction with contact center automation and insight.

-We hear a lot of hype about how AI technology, such as chatbots, is advancing to minimize the amount of contact a customer has with a contact centre, so does that mean that the human customer services agent will become obsolete?
+When it comes to call center automation and contact center automation, we hear a lot of hype about how AI technology, such as chatbots, is advancing to minimize the amount of contact a customer has, so does that mean that the human customer services agent will become obsolete?

 Well, underneath the hype of AI, the reality is that chatbot development has plateaued, and the understanding matured.